Work is important. Now that is an understatement.

 Your work is what gets you the bread and butter, and makes life easy for you.
 It is either the thing you want to do or it can make “the thing” possible for you.
 That is an interesting thought.

 But let me sound a bit typical for a moment – the professionals these days are put through too much work pressure.
-And even if you are into a really high paying job, it brings a lot of stress that drains you out of all your energy, much like a vacuum cleaner sucking out the dirt off the carpet!
+And even if you are in a high paying job, it brings a lot of stress that drains you out of all your energy, much like a vacuum cleaner sucking out the dirt off the carpet!
 Risks towards mental and physical health are too many.
-Then there’s the problem of time, which you can’t give to your family and friends, and to yourself.
+Then there’s the problem of time, which you can’t give to your family and friends, and yourself.

 It is becoming harder to enjoy life while devoting time to a full-time job.